 The Group generally finances its operation with internal resources and borrowings.
-As at 31 December 2020, cash and bank balances amounted to approximately RMB61.6 million (2019: RMB179.1 million), primarily denominated in Renminbi and Hong Kong Dollars.
-The Group's total borrowings amounted to approximately RMB311.3 million (2019: RMB324.4 million).
-As at 31 December 2020, 15.1% (2019: 14.8%) of the total borrowings were denominated in Renminbi and 84.9% (2019: 85.2%) of the total borrowings were denominated in Hong Kong Dollars.
-As the Group recorded net deficit as at 31 December 2020, the Group's gearing ratio calculated as total borrowings divided by total equity as at 31 December 2020 is not available (2019: 1,040.1%).
+As at 31 December 2021, cash and bank balances amounted to approximately RMB1.9 million (2020: RMB61.6 million), primarily denominated in Renminbi and Hong Kong Dollars.
+The Group's total borrowings amounted to approximately RMB274.3 million (2020: RMB311.3 million).
+As the Group recorded net deficit position as at 31 December 2021, the Group's gearing ratio calculated as total borrowings divided by total equity as at 31 December 2021 is not available (2020: N/A).

-Promissory Note 1, 3 and Convertible Bond 2 with outstanding principal amount of HK\$40,000,000, HK\$120,000,000 and HK\$6,666,667, respectively, matured on 19 May 2019 without redemption, default and were reallocated to borrowings.
-The Company has been keeping on discussing with the noteholder and the convertible bond holder with a view to reaching a settlement on this matter.
+Promissory Note and Convertible Bond with outstanding principal amount of HK\$40,000,000, HK\$120,000,000 and HK\$6,666,667, respectively, matured on 19 May 2019 without redemption, default and were reallocated to borrowings.
+The Company has kept on discussing with its creditors with a view to reaching a settlement on this matter.

-On 8 June 2020, the holder of Promissory Note 4 with outstanding principal amount of HK\$90,000,000 extended the mature date to 7 June 2021.
+On 8 June 2021, the holders of Promissory Note with outstanding principal amount of HK\$90,000,000 extended the mature date to 7 June 2022.

-As at 31 December 2020, the Group had net current liabilities of approximately RMB378.8 million (2019: net current liabilities of approximately RMB221.7 million).
-The Directors have given careful consideration to future liquidity, performance of the Group and its available sources of financing in assessing whether the Group will be able to repay the outstanding borrowings and meet its future finance requirements.
-Certain measures have been and will be taken to manage its liquidity needs and to improve its financial position which include, but not limited to, the following:
+As at 31 December 2021, the Group had net current liabilities of approximately RMB474.2 million (2020: net current liabilities of approximately RMB378.8 million).
+The Directors have given careful consideration to the future liquidity and financial position of the Group and its available sources of financing in assessing whether the Group will have sufficient financial resources to continue as a going concern.
+Certain plans and measures have been taken to mitigate the liquidity position and to improve the Group's financial position which include, but are not limited to the followings:

-- The Group is taking measures to tighten cost control with an aim to attain positive cash flow from operations; - (ii) The Group is in the process of negotiating with its promissory noteholders and convertible bondholders to restructure and/or refinance its borrowings, and secure necessary facilities to meet the Group's working capital and financial requirements in the near future; - (iii) The Directors are considering various alternatives to strengthen the capital base of the Company including but not limited to, seeking new investment and business opportunities (manufacturing of medical supplies), private placements, open offers or rights issue of new shares of the Company; - (iv) The director of the Company, Mr. Sun Shao Hua, has stated that he is willing to provide financial support to the Group to enable the Group to continue as a going concern and to settle its liabilities as and when they fall due; and - (v) The Group is currently re-negotiating the repayment schedules with certain of its debtors and endeavouring to request them to repay the trade receivables in accordance with the repayment schedules agreed with them.
+- The Group is taking measures to tighten cost control with an aim to attain positive cash flow from operations; - (ii) The Group is in the process of negotiating with its promissory noteholders and convertible bondholders to restructure and/or refinance its borrowings, and secure necessary facilities to meet the Group's working capital and financial requirements in the near future;

+- (iii) The Group is negotiating with the bank for the extending of existing bank borrowings.
+Taking into accounting the Group's security provided to the banks, the Directors believe that the existing bank loans will have renewal or roll-over in the near future; - (iv) The Directors are considering various alternatives to strengthen the capital base of the Company including but not limited to, seeking new investment and business opportunities (manufacturing of medical supplies), private placements, open offers or rights issue of new shares of the Company; - (v) The director of the Company, Mr. Sun Shao Hua, has stated that he is willing to provide financial support to the Group to enable the Group to continue as a going concern and to settle its liabilities as and when they fall due; and - (vi) The Group is currently re-negotiating the repayment schedules with certain of its debtors and endeavoring to request them to repay the trade receivables in accordance with the repayment schedules agreed with them.